 Eupatorium hyssopifolium L.

-Disk flowers - Disk florets 5 per head, with corollas 3.5-4.0 mm, often glandular, white.
+Flowers - Ray florets absent.
+Disk florets 5 per head, with corollas 3.5-4.0 mm, 5-lobed, often glandular, white.
 Styles exserted at anthesis.
+Pappus of capillary bristles.

 Flowering - August - November.